uix5/info-inpdir/README.md

  * 0x00: slave uses its own KB layout
  * 0x02: slave uses master's KB layout

-The `Enter Side`, `Enter Abs Coord` and `Clipboard format list len` fields seem to be 'ghosts' of those fields in *Cursor Enter* packets, which are not properly cleared.
+The `Slave Neighbour List`, `Enter Side`, `Enter Abs Coord` and `Clipboard format list len` fields seem to be (incomplete) 'ghosts' of those fields in *Cursor Enter* packets, which are not properly cleared.
 See *0x03 - Cursor Enter* for details.

 The function of the `IP/Mask` and `Port` fields is unknown.
 No other values than 0xFFFFFFFF and 0x7A02 (31234) have been observed.